There are currently 2 comments and 0 photos online for this walk.

 Start point: 54.377 lat, -1.3025 long

 Head past another blue sign and follow the path downhill through some trees to a stile – which most dogs will easily pass through or under.
-Bear left on the path keeping a dry stone wall to the left and head downhill through a wooden gate with a stile (again easily navigated by most dogs), to rejoin the Cleveland Way near Chapel Wood Farm.
+Bear left on the path keeping a dry stone wall to the left and head downhill through a wooden gate with a stile (again easily navigated by most dogs), to reach a junction with the Cleveland Way, near Chapel Wood Farm.

 |Viewpoint to Footbridge|

 The path narrows and continues along the high edge of woodland alongside a dry-stone wall.
 Keep ahead through two gates (either side of a tarmac road) as the path passes in front of a communications station.

 |Footbridge to Gallops|